kjivan/crypto-and-signatures/cryptography.md

   - F = 16

 Note:
+So I really wanted to keep as much technical detail out as possible, but unfortunately for the cool exercise coming up we are going to have to roll up our sleeves and dig into some of the nitty gritty bits.
+So all data in computing is actually represented as numbers. letters, images, videos, spreadsheets are actually all stored as numbers.
+For example... look at slide.
 Go over numbers and hex.
 Hex is nice way to represent machine values since they are 16 is a base 2 number.
 This means mathematicians can work with these numbers and encrypt anything.